 FUT9 (Fucosyltransferase 9) is a Protein Coding gene.
-Diseases associated with FUT9 include malaria.
-Among its related pathways are Glycosphingolipid biosynthesis - globo series and Metabolism.
-GO annotations related to this gene include fucosyltransferase activity and alpha-(1->3)-fucosyltransferase activity.
-An important paralog of this gene is FUT6.
+Diseases associated with FUT9 include Malaria.
+Among its related pathways are Globo Sphingolipid Metabolism and Glycosphingolipid biosynthesis - lacto and neolacto series.
+Gene Ontology (GO) annotations related to this gene include fucosyltransferase activity and alpha-(1->3)-fucosyltransferase activity.
+An important paralog of this gene is FUT3.

 UniProtKB/Swiss-Prot Summary for FUT9 Gene